Also known as: Surgery using a laser

 After the Procedure

-How well a patient does depends on the condition being treated.
-Always talk to your health care provider about your expected recovery before surgery.
+The success of laser surgery depends on the condition being treated.
+Talk to your health care provider about what you can expect.

 Tung R, Vidimos A. Nonmelanoma skin cancer.
 In: Carey WD.
 Cleveland Clinic: Current Clinical Medicine.
 2nd ed.
 Philadelphia, Pa: Saunders Elsevier; 2010.